berfiin/PythonforDataScience/README.md

 # PythonforDataScience

- In this repository I will study data science from the beginning
+In this repository, I will record my work, starting from the beginning of data science for a future look.